nogibjj/Cindy_Gao_Pandas_Descriptive_Statistics_Script/README.md

 2. Write functions for calculating mean, median and standard deviation for variables in the csv file
 3. Compare the functions for the accuracy
 4. Create data visualization (a boxplot) for variable Y
+5. Create a markdown or pdf file for the summary